agude/agude.github.io/_drafts/2022-09-12-realtime_machine_learning_features_with_docker.md

 [^time_out]:
-    A more likely outcome is the model will fail its [service-level agreement][sla] and the system will move on after a short time, ignoring the model and taking some default fallback option.
+    A more likely outcome is the model will fail its [service-level agreement][sla] and the system will move on after a short time, ignoring the model and taking some fallback option.

 [sla]: https://en.wikipedia.org/wiki/Service-level_agreement